ahmostafa147/dsc80-project/README.md

 League of Legends players have always debated on which position needs kills to help the team win.
 As players continue to play League of Legends and try out the different positions on a team, players may get curious as to which position has the greatest influence on the game with more kills.
 Through this experiment they can know which position needs more kills than their lane opponent the most to help their team win.

 The columns we are interested in to answer, “Which player position, when achieving more kills than their lane opponent has the greatest impact on boosting the overall win rate?” are: <code class="language-plaintext highlighter-rouge">“gameid”</code>, <code class="language-plaintext highlighter-rouge">“league”</code>, <code class="language-plaintext highlighter-rouge">“side”</code>, <code class="language-plaintext highlighter-rouge">“position”</code>, <code class="language-plaintext highlighter-rouge">“result”</code>, <code class="language-plaintext highlighter-rouge">“kills”</code>, and <code class="language-plaintext highlighter-rouge">“killsat15”</code>.
 These are the columns from the dataset that are relevant to our proposed question, as they provide us with information about the position, the side they belong to, whether the position won or lost, and the number of kills done by each position.
 In the process of cleaning, we removed rows that belong to the team, as they were irrelevant to our analysis, and sorted the data to have each position next to its opponent for easier visual comparison.
-After that, we decided to add a boolean column, <code class="language-plaintext highlighter-rouge">“has_more_kills”</code>, where True means the position had more kills and False otherwise.
+After that, we decided to add the boolean column, <code class="language-plaintext highlighter-rouge">“has_more_kills”</code>, where True means the position had more kills, and False otherwise.
 The column was added to simplify the analysis and comparison process.
 After cleaning, our dataframe had 107720 rows, representing 10772 games, and 8 columns.

 Descriptions of Columns